jeffreyyoung/metabase_custom/docs/operations-guide/start.md

 If you are using Metabase in a production environment or simply want to make sure you don't lose any of the work that you've done, then backups are what you need.

-Metabase uses a single SQL database for all of its runtime application data, so all you need to do is backup that database and you're good to go.
+Plena Data uses a single SQL database for all of its runtime application data, so all you need to do is backup that database and you're good to go.
 From a database back-up you can restore any Metabase installation.

 ### H2 Embedded Database (default)
 If you launched Metabase on a laptop or PC the application will create an embedded H2 database in the directory it is being run in.
 Navigate to the directory where you started Metabase from and find the file named `metabase.db.h2.db` or `metabase.db.mv.db` (you will see one of the two depending on when you first started using Metabase).
 Simply copy that file somewhere safe and you are all backed up!